 The UK Infrastructure Projects Authority cites that the cost of a tunnel is a function of the geology, the tunnel diameter and particularly the length of the tunnel.
 However, assessing simplified parametric costs over a range of relevant tunnel projects can be unreliable.
 Therefore, to compare the New River tunnel with the recently constructed Port of Miami Road Tunnel (reported to have cost \$677 million per mile) is not a good basis for a realistic comparison.
 The Miami tunnel is 36 feet in diameter and 1.5 miles long.
-It had higher fixed costs because of the size and uniqueness of the Tunnel Boring Machine that was used, and the Miami project is possibly more complex than the current New River tunnel alternative.
-However, given that the geology is similar, the estimate does at least illustrate some of the factors which impact the cost of the tunnel and the limitations of using parametric rates.
+It had higher fixed costs because of the size and uniqueness of the Tunnel Boring Machine that was used, and the Miami Tunnel project is possibly more complex than the current New River tunnel alternative.
+Although the geology between the two projects are very similar, the surface locations are entirely different.
+The Miami Tunnel project is located in a semi-industrial contained environment, with few stakeholders to influence the surface interface.
+The urban realm location of the New River project presents a different set of influences regarding surface construction logistics, environmental requirements and the range of stakeholder interests.
+These factors will likely add more costs to the PD&E study and the permitting phase.
+This environment can also constrain the logistics of the contractor during construction, resulting in higher construction costs compared to the Port of Miami Tunnel project.